 What are the other most important projects that JICA is currently implementing in our country?

 – In Serbia, JICA focuses mainly on private sector development and environmental protection.
-There are some standards related to environment protection that Serbia needs to adjust to on its path to EU accession.
+There are some standards related to environmental protection that Serbia needs to adjust to on its path to EU accession.
 The JICA project in Serbia that focuses on environmental protection is “The Flue Gas Desulphurisation Construction Project for the Thermal Power Plant Nikola Tesla”.
-Through this project JICA will finance the necessary construction of environmental protection facility at TPP Nikola Tesla A, through an Official Development Assistance (ODA) loan worth up to 28.252 billion JPY (approximately €213 million), in accordance with the loan agreement that JICA signed with EPS (Electric Power Industry of Serbia).
+Through this project, JICA will finance the necessary construction of environmental protection facility at TPP Nikola Tesla A, through an Official Development Assistance (ODA) loan worth up to 28.252 billion JPY (approximately €213 million), in accordance with the loan agreement that JICA signed with EPS (Electric Power Industry of Serbia).

 Since 2013, some 786 beneficiaries have been provided with the mentoring service, or approximately 150 beneficiaries annually.
 The project team is currently trying to increase the number of beneficiaries.
 In order to achieve this, they need the support of the Government of Serbia and to improve the visibility of mentoring service among SMEs